CNC FAQs

 Unlike traditional cutting and sawing methods laser cutting introduces a high-temperature laser beam-cutting tool that offers the most precise and efficient manufacturing outcome.
 The laser is usually focused and controlled through CNC router machines.

-There are 2 common types of lasers used for the job.
+There are two common types of lasers used for the job.

 1. Carbon Dioxide (CO2) lasers and